kyr-pol/SafePILCO_Tool-Reproducibility/README.md

 To run the safe cars scenario experiments use `SafePilco/linear_cars/experiments.py` and `SafePilco/linear_cars/post_process.py` to calculate the relevant statistics.

+The environment for the BAS experiments comes from [this](https://gitlab.com/natchi92/BASBenchmarks) Matlab repository.
+It has to be cloned by the user, and the path to its source folder should be given as an input argument to `SafePilco/BAS_experiments/experiments.sh`, so the command that runs the BAS experiments should look like: `./experiments.sh /Users/XXXX/BASBenchmarks/src`.
+To post process the results, run `SafePilco/BAS_experiments/post_process.py`.

-Similarly use `SafePilco/BAS_experiments/experiments.sh` and `SafePilco/BAS_experiments/post_process.py` for the BAS experiments, and `SafePilco/safe_swimmer/experiments.sh` and `SafePilco/safe_swimmer/post_process.py` for the safe swimmer task.
+Similarly for the same swimmer task, `SafePilco/safe_swimmer/experiments.sh` and `SafePilco/safe_swimmer/post_process.py` run and analyse the experiments.

 The post process scripts print in the standard output the statistics that are reported in Table 2 of the paper.
 Experiments for the safe swimmer can take a long time to run, so using a GPU or cloud compute is a good idea,